 The story initially was an acclaimed Victor Canning thriller novel called The Rainbird Pattern.
 However, Hitchcock asked Ernest Lehman – one of his writers of North by Northwest (1959) – to adapt this successful more serious thriller into a black comic adaptation.
 John Williams provided the score for the film after his recent success with Jaws (1975).

 The story is both a chilling seventies thriller – with a dark and murderous off-screen back story, a double identity, villains, kidnappings, police investigations and car chases – crossed with a crazy supernatural sitcom with those supernatural, seances and clairvoyance.
-This supernatural theme very common in seventies movies.
+This supernatural theme was very common in seventies movies.

 There were some nice unique touches in the film’s execution.
 I adored the set up where the characters come close to meeting each other at the start of the film, but don’t.
-This in the scene as Fran (and her connection with the Edward Shoebridge /Arthur Adamson) crossed the path of Blanche and George’s car literally, as well as figuratively.
+This is in the scene as Fran (and her connection with the Edward Shoebridge /Arthur Adamson) crossed the path of Blanche and George’s car literally, as well as figuratively.

 This led to scenes showing more of Fran and Arthur’s story and was a more inventive way of changing the story direction.
 It caught and retained my interest.
-The couples cross paths several times during the story, at later points this seen in some bizarre and not so crazy coincidences.
-These scenes seen from their viewpoints and relating to their different plotlines.
+The couples cross paths several times during the story, at later points this is seen in some bizarre and not so crazy coincidences.
+These scenes were seen from their viewpoints and relating to their different plotlines.
 This adds to the tension, suspense and comedy.

 There are some beautiful scene setups and interestingly filmed scenes within the story.
 I liked how the story played out with Blanche and George were intent on finding the missing heir.
 This pair only looking for him to tell him of his true family but their secrecy and the story of his parentage added to make a twist.